-If you’re thinking about taking a family trip but are unsure about how you will go travelling with children, keep reading below for our 12 helpful travelling tips we have collected throughout our own experiences.
+If you’re thinking about taking a family trip but are unsure about how you will go travelling with children, keep reading below.
+We have put together 12 helpful travelling tips collected throughout our own experiences.

 1. Book ahead and be organized

-The only thing more nightmarish than trying to find your way from the airport to the hotel with two screaming kids in the backseat is landing with no idea of where you’re going to spend the night.
-While an element of surprise can keep things fun and interesting, try and limit the surprise to where you’re going to eat dinner or which rides you’ll brave at the theme parks.
+Trying to find your way from the airport to the hotel with two screaming kids in the backseat?
+Bad enough.
+But even worse is landing with no idea of where you’re going to spend the night.
+True, n element of surprise can keep things fun and interesting.
+But ry and limit the surprise to where you’re going to eat dinner or which rides you’ll brave at the theme parks.

 2. Research your destination